 Compare these two introductory rewards offers:

-- American Express Business Platinum: Earn 75,000 Membership Rewards points within your first three months of account opening if you make $20,000 in purchases.
-Points are worth $750+ in travel when redeemed through American Express or its airline and hotel travel partners.
-Pay a $450 annual fee. ($750 bonus – $450 annual fee = $300 total value.)
+- American Express Business Platinum®: Earn 100,000 Membership Rewards points within your first three months of account opening if you make $15,000 in purchases.
+Points are worth $1000 or more in travel when redeemed through American Express or its airline and hotel travel partners.
+Pay a $595 annual fee (see rates & fees). ($1000 bonus – $595 annual fee = $405 total value.)

-Most small business credit cards that offer introductory rewards offer cash or points/miles in exchange for meeting early spending requirements.
-But some cards offer more unique arrangements, like free business software subscriptions in lieu of a cash bonus.
+Most small business credit cards that offer introductory rewards offer cash, points, or miles in exchange for meeting early spending requirements.
+However, some cards offer more unique arrangements, such as free business software subscriptions, instead of a cash bonus.
 These types of bonuses are best for businesses that already use the services included in the offer.

-Here are two examples of non-traditional credit card rewards bonuses:
+Here’s an example of a nontraditional credit card rewards bonuses:

 - Brex: Receive statement credits and discounts on purchases of Amazon Web Services, Google Ads, WeWork, Carta, Salesforce, Twilio, SendGrid, Zendesk, Instacart, HubSpot, and Caviar.
 Earn as much as $25,000 in credits and discounts during the first year of card membership.

-These offers are potentially much more lucrative than traditional introductory rewards, but only if your business can take advantage of them.
+This offer potentially is much more lucrative than traditional introductory rewards, but only if your business can take advantage of them.

 3. Examine Credit Card Rewards Programs

 Credit card rewards programs offer either cash back or points/miles.
 Choose points or miles programs only if you travel frequently.
-You’ll earn either fixed-rate rewards up to 2% or tiered rewards up to 5%+ on bonus categories like travel or office supplies.
+You’ll earn either fixed-rate rewards up to 2% or tiered rewards up to 5% or more on bonus categories like travel or office supplies.
 Choose the program that fits your company’s spending needs.

-Cash-back credit card reward programs are fairly straightforward.
+Cash back business credit card reward programs are fairly straightforward.
 Earn back a percentage of the amount you charged to the card.
-Cash-back rewards are best for owners who value a rewards program with straightforward redemption values of 1% to 5% and few restrictions.
+Cash back rewards are best for owners who value a rewards program with straightforward redemption values of 1% to 5% and few restrictions.

 Most cards allow you to redeem your cash back for: